-Sharon Delaney McCloud is an Emmy Award-winning broadcaster, cancer survivor, Olympic Torch Bearer, author and communications expert who helps leaders & companies improve communication & executive presence to drive business results.
+Sharon Delaney McCloud is an Emmy Award-winning broadcaster, TEDx speaker, cancer survivor, Olympic Torch Bearer, author and communications expert who helps leaders & companies improve communication & executive presence to drive business results.
 As an active member of the Global Speakers Federation and the National Speakers Association, Sharon connects with people, while at the same time, offering actionable insights.

 Sharon earned a Bachelor of Science degree in Communication from Florida State University before embarking on a career as a television journalist.
 From the Persian Gulf War to John Glenn's historic return to space to the Super Bowl to hurricanes, floods, politics and entertainment, she has covered thousands of stories that have affected people's lives on a daily basis.
 Sharon also moderated gubernatorial and mayoral debates throughout North Carolina and served as a mentor for young journalists beginning their careers.